bendehaan/vault-in-practice/README.md

     export VAULT_TOKEN=s.MzE9Kp6rlFLJiuhABGFz0PVd

-and then provisioning the vault using
+and then provisioning the vault using (note this requires the step of enabling the kv store above to have been done before)

     ./provision.sh